-She has also exhibited at events organized by the India Tourism Board and Temple of Fine Arts.
-She has taught at the Indian Club wing of the Singapore Management University (SMU).
-She has been a Co-Curriculur Activity coach at the Global Indian International School at the East Coast Campus.
+Shivali's artistic pursuits extend to community wall murals at Esplanade, Rangoli art displays at Singapore Bird Park and Zoo, and conducting art activities and workshops at various schools and institutions.
+She has exhibited her work at events organized by the India Tourism Board and Temple of Fine Arts and has also taught at the Indian Club wing of the Singapore Management University (SMU).
+Moreover, Shivali has served as a Co-Curricular Activity coach at the Global Indian International School at the East Coast Campus.

 Kumuda Krovvidi is a qualified Chartered Accountant, who has a keen interest in drawing and painting,